Table of Contents

 In the United States, between 160,000 and 300,000 surgical site infections are reported each year.
-The surgical site is where the SSI infections occur.
+The surgical site is where SSI infections occur.
 Around 3% of those who had the surgeries are at risk of developing SSI.
-It is the second most common infection, accounting for 8% of all hospital-acquired infection deaths.
+It is the second most common hospital infection, accounting for 8% of all hospital-acquired infection deaths.

 Germs in the surgery room, non-sterile surgical tools, unclean surgeon hands, germs in other parts of the body, or germs in the air can all infect patients.
 Surgical site infections are classified into three categories.
 The superficial incisional SSI causes pus to develop on the skin’s surface at the incision site.
 The deep incisional SSI causes pus to form on the surface as well as deep into the wound’s muscles and tissues.
 When catheters are put for fluid drain inside the organs, the organ or space SSI can occur on the skin’s surface, muscles, or in the organs or space between the organs.